luizfelipegois/luizfelipegois/README.md

 ### About me

-Front-end developer, working with web development since 2021.
-Developed applications that impact personal finance management and personal routine.
-I have solid knowledge in programming logic, Javascript, React, Jest, styled-components and code versioning.
+Working with web development since 2021.
+I designed and developed applications that impact personal finance management and personal routine.
+I have solid knowledge in programming logic, Javascript, React, Jest, Node and code versioning.
 I'm interested in development best practices, building scalable solutions, accessibility and TDD.

 ##